Lorna is a Research Assistant Professor at the Centre for Health Policy and Management in Trinity College Dublin.

-Lorna believes that there is limited evidence on how older people living with dementia use the ‘whole’ system of healthcare (primary care, secondary care and long term care) in Ireland.
-She argues that as new policies are being developed which determine the rules for allocating homecare and other services, it is essential that this knowledge gap is filled so that the needs of older people with dementia are visible to, and understood by, policy makers and service planners.
+Lorna believes there is limited evidence on how older people living with dementia use the ‘whole’ system of healthcare in Ireland.
+She believes that it is essential that this knowledge gap is filled so that the needs of older people with dementia are visible to, and understood by, policy makers and service planners.